Charles Dickens' "A Christmas Carol" One-Man Show Script & Score

 Here is a version of Charles Dickens' "A Christmas Carol" intended to be read by a single-narrator--with optional pre-recorded musical accompaniment.
 This would serve well for a grandparent reading a condensed version of the "Carol" to grandchildren beside the fireplace.
 I offer full cast versions of the "Carol" for radio and stage, but have seen requests for a smaller, more intimate rendering of the tale.
 Charles Dickens was an actor before he was a writer and he often performed excerpts from his novels to theater audiences in Britain and America.
 I've taken Dickens' own reader's "Carol" from 1867 and trimmed it down from 3 hours to 30-minutes long.
 However, this version is not just a telling of the story--with lots of narration and occasional dialogue.
 It is more a dramatized "Carol" to be performed by a single-storyteller--much the way audiobook narrator Jim Dale brought the Harry Potter books to life.
 You don't need to be a gifted mimic to render the sour Scrooge or meek Bob Cratchit, but this script makes it easy to assume one voice and then switch to another since the radio-script format lends itself to clear reading off the page in a live performance.

 For information regarding how to obtain the script, contact me at .
-I deliver the script via e-mail as a PDF file, and the optional pre-recorded music cues can either be downloaded as MP3 files, or shipped via regular mail in the form of audio CDs.
+I deliver the script via e-mail as a PDF file, and the optional pre-recorded music cues can downloaded as MP3 files.

 I also offer a small-cast version of the "Carol" for Family or Staged-Reading performances.
 See Charles Dickens' "A Christmas Carol" as family/staged-reading version for info.